i-OmSharma/100xCode/react-vite/ReactBasic/react.md

 Component:-
 How a DOM element should render, given a state
-It is a re-useable, dynamic, HTML snippet that changes given the state
+It is a re-useable, dynamic, HTML snippet that changes given the state A function that takes props or state as an input and returns u back the actual html of something on your website

 Give me a state of your application, a very big object that represents the dynamic part of ur application Give me all ur individual Component and how they are structured together,